Where to buy alcohol in Şanlıurfa - Turkey

 I spent 2 hours walking around looking for a bottle shop, a kiosk, anything.
 I even went to Şanlıurfa's biggest and newest mall.
 I had imagined it would be like in Uzbekistan were alcohol was stored under the counter.
 But not in Šanliurfa.

-It was a fruitless excursion until not more than 100m from 'home', actually right next to the hotel I think I stayed in back in 2010.
+It was a fruitless excursion until not more than 100m from 'home', right next to the hotel I had moved to after there was a fire the day before.

 In a small hole-in-the-wall kiosk, I spied a bottle of JD and then I spotted the vodka and the fridge full of cold ones.
 I couldn't believe my luck.